Herorif/INARA/README.md

 > **I.N.A.R.A** = **I**t's **N**ot **A** **R**andom **A**cronym

-ADA V2 is a sophisticated AI assistant designed for multimodal interaction.
+INARA is a sophisticated AI assistant designed for multimodal interaction.
 It combines Google's Gemini 2.5 Native Audio with computer vision, gesture control, and 3D CAD generation in a Electron desktop application.

 ---